Close Menu

 ABSTRACT

-Objective: Mannose-Binding Lectin (MBL) has become a popular molecule in investigations on basic and clinical Gastroenterology and contributed to new approaches to the understanding of infectious and immune diseases associated with intestine and liver.
-The aim of the present study was to investigate the association between codon 54 polymorphisms in MBL2 gene coding MBL and predisposition to fibrosis in patients with viral Hepatitis B and C.
+Objective: Mannose-binding lectin (MBL) has become a popular molecule in investigations on basic and clinical gastroenterology and contributed to new approaches to the understanding of infectious and immune diseases associated with intestine and liver.
+The aim of the present study was to investigate the association between codon 54 polymorphisms in MBL2 gene coding MBL and predisposition to fibrosis in patients with viral hepatitis B and C.

-Results: No significant differences in allele frequencies for any polymorphism were observed between patients and controls, although the G allele was more frequent in the patient groups (p>0.05).
-In the comparison in terms of G and A alleles between two groups, hepatitis B patients in Group-II (group with high fibrosis score) were found to have a significantly higher frequency of A alleles (p=0.027).
+Results: No significant differences in allele frequencies for any polymorphism were observed between patients and controls, although the G allele was more frequent in the patient groups (p > 0.05).
+In the comparison in terms of G and A alleles between two groups, hepatitis B patients in Group-II (group with high fibrosis score) were found to have a significantly higher frequency of A alleles (p = 0.027).

 Accepted: